ampletorque/epicodus_code_review_salon_5_8/README.md

 Description:
 ------------
-Allows user to add words to a dictionary and definitions to each word, show a list of words and a list of definitions for each word.
+Allows salon manager to add stylists, add clients, add clients to a stylist, add a stylist to a client, and view their connections.

 By:
 ---